-Corn fritters are cheap and easy to make.
+Corn Fritters are Cheap and Easy to Make.

+Canned or frozen sweetcorn work just as well as fresh.
 You can use any type of sweetcorn for these fritters, fresh, canned or frozen, they all work just as well.
-Sweetcorn is a great vegetable that not only tastes good but it does you good too.It is a powerful antioxidant and as sweetcorn cooks it releases high levels of ferulic acid which can help to battle cancer.
+Sweetcorn is a great little vegetable that not only tastes good but it does you good too.It is a powerful antioxidant and as sweetcorn cooks, it releases high levels of ferulic acid which can help to battle cancer.

-150g plain flour.
+- 150g plain flour

-1 large egg, beaten.
+- 1 large free range egg, beaten

-At this point you can add a little extra flavouring, if you like.
+- Mix everything together well and add a little more flour if the mixture seems too runny, or a little lemon juice if it seems too stiff.
+At this point, you can add a little extra flavouring if you like.
 For example - a couple of sliced spring onions, a little chopped red, green and yellow pepper, diced mushroom or even some curry powder or paste etc.

-Corn fritters in soup.
+Corn Fritters in Soup.